gaurav2139/NLP-in-Tensorflow/README.md

 # NLP-in-Tensorflow
-Course work for NLP in Tensorflow by deeplearning.ai
+3. Course work for NLP (tokenization and sequence)

+* Home Work - 1:
+POS and Tagging

+* Home Work - 2: